mikebway/gogql/README.md

 "env": {"GITHUB_TOKEN":"cbe9869a0ae552aed6352a188f09370b945e2b21"},
 ```

-## Unit Testing with Macs and VSCode (or similar)
+## Unit Testing on a Macs With VSCode (or similar)

 If you are trying to run unit tests on a Mac from within an IDE that does not give you the
-to set environment variables for unit test execution, you can workaround the problem by
+ability to set environment variables for unit test execution, you can workaround the problem
-setting them in a `.plist` file as follows:
+by setting the `GITHUB_TOKEN` value in a `.plist` file as follows:

 1. Create a text file named `~/Library/LaunchAgents/githubtoken.plist`